CountTails/csuf-notes/src/fall-2024/cpsc-544/lecture-2_agile-processes-and-xp.md

 **4) Productionizing**

 - Developers implement stories
-  - Within agreed upon timeboxed period
+  - Within agreed upon time-boxed period
   - Collaboration with customers on tests and details are continuous

 **5) Maintenance**